-The Association is a labor organization and/or representative as defined in 45 USC § 151, Sixth, and § 152, Ninth.
+APFA and AFA are labor organizations and/or representatives as defined in 45 USC § 151, Sixth, and § 152, Ninth.

 45 U.S.C. § 152, Fourth, gives employees subject to its provisions, "the right to organize and bargain collectively through representatives of their own choosing.
 The majority of any craft or class of employees shall have the right to determine who shall be the representative of the craft or class for purposes of this chapter."